greenbone/docs/src/22.4/container/workflows.md

 The data of the {term}`Greenbone Community Feed` is provided via several container images.
 When these images are started, they copy the data into the used docker volumes automatically.
-Afterwards, the data is picked up from the volumes by the running daemons .
+Afterwards, the data is picked up from the volumes by the running daemons.

 To download the latest feed data container images run